-As at June 30, 2013, the Corporation had cash and cash equivalents of \$11,865,512 (\$18,956,650 - at December 31, 2012) and restricted deposits of \$868,269 (\$1,282,168 - at December 31, 2012) and a working capital shortfall of \$18,839,834, which includes the current portion of the principal repayments on the Facility scheduled for December 2013, March 2014 and June 2014 (working capital balance of \$4,624,182 at December 31, 2012).
+As at September 30, 2013, the Corporation had cash and cash equivalents of \$2,521,766 (\$18,956,650 -at December 31, 2012) and restricted deposits of \$5,775,433 (\$1,282,168 -at December 31, 2012) and a working capital shortfall of \$102,524,110, (working capital balance of \$4,624,182 at December 31, 2012).

-The Corporation has \$11,865,512 in cash and cash equivalents and \$11,500,000 of available funds from the Facility available to use as at June 30, 2013.
-These available funds may not be sufficient to fund the completion of Riacho dos Machados, the exploration in Romania, working capital requirements and corporate administration.
-The Corporation will need to secure the necessary financing to meet the Corporation's requirements for funding the balance of construction activities and Facility repayments on an on-going basis.
+The Corporation's available funds will not be sufficient to fund the completion of Riacho dos Machados, the exploration in Romania, working capital requirements and corporate administration.
+The Corporation will need to secure additional financing to meet the Corporation's requirements for funding the balance of construction activities and Facility repayments on an on-going basis.
 The Corporation is currently assessing various financing options in order to secure additional funding and, in the interim, has been engaged in on-going discussions with Macquarie Bank Limited ("Macquarie Bank") to temporarily increase the amount available to the Corporation under the Facility until those alternative financing options are secured.
 Nevertheless, there is no assurance that these initiatives will be successful or sufficient.
 These circumstances lead to significant doubt as to the ability of the Corporation to meet its obligations as they become due and, accordingly, the ultimate appropriateness of use of the accounting principles applicable to a going concern.